federico-moretti/react-translate/README.md

     - if plural `%n` in a string will be replaced with the `count`
   - `prefix?: string`
     - allows to always get nested translations
+  - `returnIdIfMissing: boolean`
+    - defaults to `true`
+    - allows to hide the translation id if missing

 ### `setLanguage(language: string): void`